ivetoak/hello-world/README.md

 # hello-reader
-This repository is dedicated to building and presenting my professional profile as a data analyst in the agro-food sector.
+This repository is dedicated to building and presenting my professional profile as a data analyst in the agricultural & food sector.